 For more information, please visit http://vam.educ.msu.edu/

 Doctoral Specialization in the Economics of Education Michigan State University

-The Michigan State University Doctoral Specialization in the Economics of Education is funded by the Institute for Education Sciences (IES).
-The training program draws on faculty in six doctoral programs -- Economics, Education Policy, K-12 Administration, Labor & Industrial Relations, Measurement & Quantitative Methods, and Curriculum, Teaching, & Teacher Education -- to provide training that combines rigorous methodological training with hands-on research experience.
-Fellows in the program are admitted to one of these six doctoral programs, then complete the specialization as they complete requirements for their doctoral degree.
+The Michigan State University Doctoral Specialization in the Economics of Education draws on faculty in six doctoral programs -- Economics, Education Policy, K-12 Administration, Labor & Industrial Relations, Measurement & Quantitative Methods, and Curriculum, Instruction & Teacher Education -- to provide training that combines rigorous methodological training with hands-on research experience.
+Students in the program are admitted to one of these doctoral programs, then complete the specialization as they complete requirements for their doctoral degree.

 For more information, please visit http://education.msu.edu/economics-education/index.html

 This project is one component of the Regional Data Initiatives Grant (RDI) from the Michigan Department of Education and includes participation from districts in Allegan Area Educational Service Agency, Kalamazoo Regional Educational Service Agency, Lewis-Cass Intermediate School District, St. Joseph Intermediate School District and Van Buren Intermediate School District.

 The Project Investigator is Dr. Edward Roeber, Michigan State University professor and former assessment director for the Michigan Department of Education.